-MIT music documentary pays tribute to the Arab Spring
+MIT music documentary "Awakening" pays tribute to the Arab Spring

-Jamshied Sharifi's composition performed by MIT Wind Ensemble
+Composition by Jamshied Sharifi '83, performed by the MIT Wind Ensemble

 Music to connect with the world